gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 | Is from sequence repository | `datasetKey` | checks if one of the datasetKey corresponds to one of the sequence repository datasets: INSDC sequences, INSDC host organisms, INSDC environmental samples, iBOL (see keys `d8cd16ba-bb74-4420-821e-083f2bac17c2`, `393b8c26-e4e0-4dd0-a218-93fc074ebf4e`, `583d91fe-bbc0-4b4a-afe1-801f88263016` and `040c5662-da76-4782-a48e-cdea1892d14c`) |

 The table below summarises the combinations of assertions that are sufficient to link the records in a cluster.
 If a group of occurrences share the combinations of assertions for any given column, they will be clustered together.
 [Edit 2022-03-11: The table below has been updated to reflect some changes in the clustering function: https://www.gbif.org/release-notes#11mar22]
+[Edit 2022-06-23 : the table below has updated to reflect some changes in the clustering function https://github.com/gbif/pipelines/issues/733]

 ![Combination of assersiton conditions to create cluster](/post/2021-10-29-clustering-occurrences/table_2.png)